Jessica-Mendieta/nyc-early-voting/README.md

 ## [Map of Poll Sites for the Early Voting Period](https://jessica-mendieta.github.io/nyc-early-voting-poll-sites)
-The locator tool filters by borough and shows locations closest to an address entered in the search bar.
+The locator tool filters by borough and shows locations closest to the address entered in the search bar.
 [Verify your poll site](https://findmypollsite.vote.nyc/) for the early voting period and day of the general election.

 #### Early Voting Period for the **Tuesday, November 3 General Election**: